 Phoenix still doesn't have an owner, but a resolution to the saga is expected to come this season, either with a new owner that will keep the team in Arizona or with relocation.

 Maloney's contract, along with coach Dave Tippett's, was set to expire this summer.

 "I am grateful to continue working for this franchise," Maloney said in a statement released by the team.
 "We have a strong core of talented people, both on and off the ice, who are committed to building a championship team and a first class organization.
 I would like to thank NHL Commissioner Gary Bettman and Deputy Commissioner Bill Daly for their tremendous support these past few years."

-The 54-year-old former NHL player joined the Coyotes after 10 seasons in the New York Rangers' front office.
+The 54-year-old Maloney joined the Coyotes after 10 seasons in the New York Rangers' front office.
 He also worked for the New York Islanders, serving as general manager in 1992-95, and was a scout for the San Jose Sharks in 1996-97.